UTUDayne/2450_personal_repo/journal.md

 use git branch -f xxxxx to create a branch. -u sets upstream? git branch -d deletes it.
 Leaving the Xbox controller connected did fix it, and it now works wirelessly.

-10/3/2023: I learned about tailwind today, though I need to do more research to fully understand how it helps ease the CSS of our project.
+10/3/2025: I learned about tailwind today, though I need to do more research to fully understand how it helps ease the CSS of our project.
 GET reads, POST creates a new entity, PUT replaces an individual entity, DELETE get rid of an entity, PATCH selectively updates parts of an entity.

+10/10/2025: I learned that you should not have an important spreadsheet cell selected when you put the computer to sleep, as that may delete the info contained in the cell.
+I also learned that WPS has now been replaced by the more secure EasyConnect